-The natural mind has the wrong focus and condition
+Has the wrong focus and condition

 1. Peter's focus was wrong

 The Greek term: phroneo means "to think; to be minded in a certain way; to exercise of the mind."
 His mind was focused on the things of men - human things / the concerns of people.
 This is very often also true of our lives.
 Everything gets a human focus and perspective.